Marketing Communications Specialist

-But how do you make a cover letter and optimize your resume just as effectively?
+But how do you make a cover letter and build a resume just as effectively?
 Which skills should you include?
 How should everything look in a centralized layout?

 It’s all good: We’ve had plenty of experience helping people in marketing communications, and we’ve distilled our learnings into three resume templates and some solid advice for you!